mayerrobert/jmurmel/murmel-langref.md

     (write (read)) "Hello!"

-writeln and lnwrite accept one optional argument writeln will write the argument if given and non-nil, followed by a newline lnwrite will write a newline followed by the argument if given and non-nil, followed by a ' ', i.e. writeln is C-style, lnwrite is Lisp-style.
+`writeln` and `lnwrite` accept one optional argument.
+`writeln` will write the argument if given, followed by a newline.
+`lnwrite` will write a newline followed by the argument if given, followed by a ' ', i.e. writeln is C-style, lnwrite is Lisp-style.

     (writeln "Hello, ")